DHAN112/CIFAR-100-Vision-Project/README.md

 3. Run the cells sequentially to reproduce the training and evaluation process.

 ## 🙏 Acknowledgements
-This project was mentored by Ashish Jangra as part of the GFG Nation SkillUp initiative.
+This project was mentored by Ashish Jangra Sir as part of the GFG Nation SkillUp initiative under the course 21Projects in 21Days.
+Thank you sir for your valuable guidance.